CPSC-383/aegis/README.md

 # CPSC 383 Aegis

 > [!NOTE]
-> You can use reuse existing tags found in the "Releases" section.
+> You can use reuse existing tags found in the "Releases" section for building.

 ## Building the Documentation

 > [!WARNING]
-> DO NOT TOUCH THE DOCS BRANCH.
-THE WORKFLOW WILL AUTOMATICALLY UPDATE THE FILES FOR THE WEBSITE.
+> Do not touch the `docs` branch.
+The workflow will automatically update the files for the website.

 To build the documentation, follow these steps:

-1. Ensure you are in the appropriate branch.
+1. Ensure you are on the appropriate branch.

 - For assignment 1: